Walter-Gaitan/devops-final-project-app/README.md

 ## Usage

-For this project, the ECR will be created manually so it is independent of the infraestructure built with terraform.
+For this project, the ECR will be created manually, so it is independent of the infrastructure built with terraform.
+> You can check the terraform code [here](https://github.com/Walter-Gaitan/devops-final-project-terraform)

 To create the ECR repository, run the following command:
 > Note: Make sure to have an IAM user setup with the correct permissions to create and push to ECR in AWS CLI.